Nominations will be accepted through July 16, 2021.

 Applications for the award are reviewed by the board-appointed Nominating Committee and judged on the four criteria below, with recipients approved by the full board.

-We look for a person who exemplifies what corporate citizenship and community involvement are all about, such as donating volunteer time, providing resources (financial and other), and promoting employee volunteerism to take that spirit of caring out into the community.
+We look for a person who exemplifies community involvement, such as donating volunteer time, providing resources (financial and other), and promoting employee volunteerism.

 We look for a person whose business practices demonstrate respect and concern for our natural resources and minimize any negative impact on the environment.